-Gerstlauer was founded in 1981 by Hubert Gerstlauer, a former employee of the Schwarzkopf roller coaster manufacturing company.
-In 30 years of business they have built 75 coasters, all of which are still operating.
+Gerstlauer was founded in 1981 by Hubert Gerstlauer, a former employee of Schwarzkopf.
+In 40 years of business they have built 100 coasters, all of which are still in operation.

 Gerstlauer’s First Coaster

 Gerstlauer’s first coaster was G’sengte Sau at Erlebnispark Tripsdrill in Germany.
-On the coaster’s opening day, inline skater Dirk Auer skated on the coaster’s rails wearing specially designed inline skates while carrying a liter of beer!
+On the opening day in 1998, inline skater Dirk Auer skated on the coaster’s rails wearing specially designed inline skates while carrying a liter of beer!
+However, he suffered a fall and successfully repeated the feat in 2001 on the the German TV show “Wetten dass..?”, sans the beer stein.

 Gerstlauer’s Product Range

 The Euro-Fighter is Gerstlauer’s signature ride.
 Nearly 20 of them have been built since 2003.
-A Euro-Fighter coaster is recognised by its innovative vertical lift hill and beyond vertical – usually 97° – first drop.
+A Euro-Fighter coaster is recognized by its innovative vertical lift hill and beyond vertical – usually 97° – first drop.
 The coaster has a small footprint and a compact layout so it’s perfect for parks with limited space.
-Euro-fighters can be constructed with a fixed base (like a traveling coaster) or with foundations.
+Euro-Fighters can be constructed with a fixed base (like a traveling coaster) or with foundations.
 Gerstlauer Euro-Fighters usually feature several inversions and a launch section.
-There are three standard models available (varying in track length) as well as a fully customised option.
+There are three standard models available (varying in track length) as well as fully customized options.

 See also: Dive Coasters

-Infinity Coasters are a spinoff of the Gerstlauer’s Euro-Fighters in that they often feature vertical lift hills, beyond vertical drops and multiple inversions, however some use a launch in lieu of the vertical lift hill.
-An Infinity Coaster – The Smiler at Alton Towers in the UK – holds the World Record for the most inversions on a roller coaster.
+Infinity Coasters are a spinoff of Gerstlauer’s Euro-Fighters in that they often feature vertical lift hills, beyond vertical drops and multiple inversions, however some use a launch in lieu of the vertical lift hill.
+The first Infinity Coaster – The Smiler at Alton Towers in the UK – opened in 2013 and holds the World Record for the most inversions on a roller coaster.

 See also: LSM Launch Coasters

 Not to be confused with actual Bobsled Coasters, Gerstlauer’s Bobsled model was the first coaster created by the company.
-Characterised by sharp turns, banking curves, fast transitions, and exhilarating drops, the Bobsled Coaster offers the “feel” and fun of a Wild Mouse with the undeniable thrill of a freeform coaster.
-Bobsled Coasters can be fully customised or there are three off-the-shelf models available.
+Characterized by sharp turns, banking curves, fast transitions, and exhilarating drops, the Bobsled Coaster offers the “feel” and fun of a Wild Mouse with the undeniable thrill of a free form coaster.
+Bobsled Coasters can be fully customized or there are three off-the-shelf models available.

 See also: Bobsled Coasters